Teichlab/cellphonedb/README.md

     New database file with **only** user custom interactions.

-3. If you need to correct any protein data
+3. To correct any protein data

     **Input**:
     - `your_custom_protein_file.csv`: Comma separated file (use mandatory columns!) with proteins to overwrite.